Personalised dynamic super learning: an application in predicting hemodiafiltration convection volumes: Development and validation of the POSL for predicting HDF convection volumes

 \subsection{Model performance}

-For each individual $i$, we computed two accuracy measures \citep{Hyndman_2018}: the median absolute error (MdAE) and the mean squared error (MSE) defined, respectively, as $MdAE_i=\text{median}_{t=1}^{T_i}(\lvert y_{ti}-\hat y_{ti} \rvert)$ and $MSE_i=T_i^{-1}\sum_{t=1}^{T_i}(y_{ti}-\hat y_{ti})^2$.
+For each individual $i$, we computed two accuracy measures \citep{Hyndman_2018}: the median absolute error (MdAE) and the mean squared error (MSE) defined, respectively, as $MdAE_i=\text{median}_{t=1}^{T_i}(\lvert y_{ti}-\hat y_{ti} \rvert)$ and $MSE_i=T_i^{-1}\sum_{t=1}^{T_i}(y_{ti}-\hat y_{ti})^2$, where $\hat y_{ti}$ and $y_{ti}$ are the prediction and the actual outcome at time $t$ for the individual $i$, respectively.
 Note that the MSE is sometimes called Brier Score in predictive modelling.
 We assessed individual-specific calibration through the calibration intercept, the calibration slope and a flexible calibration curve \citep{VanCalster_2019}.
 We used a generalised additive model with integrated smoothness estimation for obtaining the flexible curve \citep{Wood_2016}.
-We assessed the discrimination by first dichotomising the predictions according to a clinically relevant threshold according to the literature (\textit{i.e.}, $\geq$24L vs $<$24L).
-Then, we computed the area under the ROC curve (AUROC) for each individual.
+We assessed individual-specific discrimination by first dichotomising the predictions according to a clinically relevant threshold according to the literature (specifically, $\geq$24L vs $<$24L).
+Then, we computed the area under the ROC curve (AUROC).
 Furthermore, we compared the performances of POSL to those of the candidate learners.

 In addition, we evaluated the evolution over time of the MdAE, calibration slope, and calibration intercept averaged (using the median to circumvent extreme predictions) over all individuals for POSL, the individual linear model, and the historical XGBoost.
 Finally, we evaluated the clinical utility by computing the net benefit, defined by $\text{net benefit} = \text{true positives rate} - \text{false positives rate} \times p/(1-p)$, where $p$ is the binarised outcome prevalence \citep{Peirce_1884}, at a range of binarisation thresholds.